 EDITORIAL NOTE: These listings are provided for information purposes only.
 They are compiled and kept up to date by the Federal Election Commission.
+This index is updated as of January 1, 2002.

 ADMINISTRATIVE REGULATIONS, PARTS 1-8; 200-201

 AVAILABILITY TO PUBLIC, See: PUBLIC DISCLOSURE